Visual Supports

 • Practicing and applying new skills

-• Making repetition engaging and enjoyable
+• Making repetition engaging

 • Motivating reluctant learners